 Here are some ways in which these injuries arise from negligent acts:

 - Construction accidents

 - MBTA accidents

 Given the impact a brain injury can have on one’s life, hiring legal representation is critical.
 An attorney can advocate and litigate your claim against an insurance company in order to maximize your financial recovery.

 Oftentimes insurance companies, when presented with a valid and serious brain injury claim, will deny the case or present a less than reasonable offer.
 When that happens, a lawsuit is often required in order to get a full cup of justice.

 We are lawyers for brain injury victims in Boston that will present your case in court to a jury if an insurance company does not offer full compensation for your case.We Can Help You

 Read our reviews and find what sets us apart.
 We are a client-centered, results-driven law office that will provide you with personal and effective legal representation from start to finish.

-	Call the Law Office of Christopher Earley today for your free consultation to get started.
+Call the Earley Law Group today for your free consultation to get started.
 We don’t get paid unless we win your case.